refotografia/maragram-generator/README.md

-written in Flutter
-tested only on a Xiaomi device
+written in Flutter and tested only on a Xiaomi device